Pratima-Kandel/Pratima-Kandel/README.md

 I'm a Business Analyst with an MS in Business Analytics from Webster University.
 My background spans banking operations and compliance, e-commerce analytics, and hands-on projects in Power BI, Tableau, and machine learning.
 I like taking messy, disconnected data and turning it into something a business can actually act on.

-I'm currently applying these skills as a Business Analyst at TGP Sports, and I'm open to full-time Business Analyst and Data Analyst roles in St. Louis, MO.
+I'm currently applying these skills as a Business Analyst at TGP Sports, and I'm open to full-time Business Analyst and Data Analyst roles in St. Louis, MO and open to relocation.

 <br>